piknotech/gnimag/gnimag/Sources/Debug/TestingTools/README.md

 # TestingTools

 Just as the name would suggest, this library provides powerful tools that are extremely useful for creating, testing and debugging while implementing a game or while implementing image analysis methods.
-Because these methods are Mac-specific and tailored to the `Image` class from MacCLI, it is called TestingTools.

 Just `import TestingTools` from either your game or from inside ImageAnalysisKit.
 Remember to remove these import statements and any testing code after you have finished debugging.